 The Artist Replicated, Virtually

 These are fascinating developments that are only beginning to explore the full potential of VR.
 They will expand exponentially as immersive technologies converge with artificial intelligence and advanced motion capture.

 What happens to art and performance when the artist exists as an avatar?
 As a self-directed AI avatar?
 As multiple avatars with different sides of the artist’s personality?
-How does the audience change when we no longer digital replicate the music but different facets of the creative individual from whom it came?
+How does the audience change when we no longer digitally replicate the music but other facets of the creative individual from whom it came?

 It won’t be that long before Amazon or Apple Music will seem as anachronistic as cassette players do today.
 They can only digitally share the music, not the artist.

 The future will have us interacting with the performer in our living room.
 Or, as in Lindsey’s case, they’ll take us into a virtual world of their own creation.
 Music will only be one aspect of the experience.